qhandyy/Bot563_Project_Version1/notebook-log.md

 I then close my prompt and reopened it and ran these commands

     >conda deactivate

     >conda activate base

     >conda install -n python=3.9

     >conda create -n scipy-env scipy

     >conda activate scipy-env

 to "create a test environment"
 Also of note I had to run

     >conda deactivate

 to leave the env before I ran

->conda env remove -n scipy-env to remove the test environment
+    >conda env remove -n scipy-env

+to remove the test environment
  In post this seems useless

 I then ran

     >conda update --all

 I gave up on conda for now, and dowloaded a linux shell for windows.
-    Through this I was able to easily install clustalo using

 Basically, I never resolved this issue and didn't use BUSCO on my data.
 However, my data never needed any type of quality control.
 Basically, my data is already quality contolled because I took the data off of a public database (NCBI).
 The sequences are submitted after being confirmed by other like sequences of the same genes.
 To explain this a little bit more, if I were using genomes and aligning genomes to each other then I wouls need to use some QC site/program, but since I am using a signle gene they have built-in QC because of their nature.

  ## Alignment and R ##

+I installed some alignment programs using

-sudo apt install clustalo
+  >sudo apt install clustalo

 and similarly for muscle I used

-sudo apt install muscle
+    >sudo apt install muscle

 I then added 20 sequences to my GAL10 data because I thought it would be cool to make a larger tree. then to align my data I used

     >clustalo --in gal10dntp.fasta --out gal10dntp.align --force --outfmt clustal --wrap 80

 In class we looked to create distance-based and parsimony-based trees for our data.
 Here are the commands I used for the parsimony tree in RStudio.